tlatts72/mint-trends/README.md

 # multimint-trends

-Connect one or multiple mint accounts into a dashboard to track account balances over a given time period.
+Connect one or multiple mint accounts into a dashboard to display account balances over a given time period.